-Many African states provide security to their citizens through a reliance not only on their own resources but also through external partnerships.
-A defining feature of Africa's contemporary security environment is the increasing great power competition, with renewed interest and increased presence of traditional security partners (the U.S., European Union, and China) and emerging partners (India, Russia, Brazil, Vietnam, South Korea, the Gulf States, and Turkey).
-To varying degrees, all of these African security partners have taken an increased interest in Africa as a destination for business and a place to procure vital natural resources.
-These countries are also cultivating ties with African countries to enhance their diplomatic standing and influence in multilateral institutions such as the United Nations, the African Union, and the Regional Economic Communities (RECs).
+Security provision in many African countries is shaped not only by domestic capabilities but also through strategic external partnerships.
+A key characteristic of Africa's current security landscape is the intensifying competition among global powers.
+Traditional partners such as the United States, the European Union, and China, along with emerging actors like India, Russia, Brazil, Vietnam, South Korea, the Gulf States, and Turkey, have significantly increased their engagement across the continent.
+These nations view Africa as both a critical source of natural resources and an expanding market for business.
+Simultaneously, they seek to strengthen their diplomatic ties and influence within multilateral institutions such as the United Nations (UN), African Union (AU), and Regional Economic Communities (RECs).

-China merits a special focus because of the depth of Chinese ties in African countries, the magnitude of economic opportunity it can offer, and the multi-sectoral nature of the relationships that it is currently growing across the continent.
-China is increasingly coordinating its engagement with Africa under its Belt and Road Initiative (BRI), a global infrastructure investment and foreign policy strategy.
-As of 2022, 52 of 54 sub-Saharan countries have signed on to the BRI Memorandum of Understanding with China.
+Among these partners, China stands out due to the depth and breadth of its relationships in Africa.
+China's involvement spans numerous sectors and is primarily channeled through its Belt and Road Initiative (BRI), a global infrastructure and foreign policy framework As of 2022, 52 of 54 sub-Saharan countries have signed on to the BRI Memorandum of Understanding with China.
 This engagement directly links the continent's security with China's own prosperity - a serious departure from its famed foreign policy of non-interference in domestic affairs.
 China's increased focus on security stems from needing to protect investments from the disruptions and damage caused by conflict, and the desire to strengthen its global reputation.
-Working towards these ends, the Chinese Ministry of National Defense organized the first China-Africa Defense and Security Forum in summer 2018 and has increased its participation in https://www.researchgate.net/publication/361589142\China's\Engagement\in\Africa\Activities\Effects\a nd\Trends/citations
+Working towards these ends, the Chinese Ministry of National Defense hosted the inaugural China-Africa Defense and Security Forum in 2018 and has ramped up its participation in UN peacekeeping operations.
+Of China's approximately 2,500 troops in UN peacekeeping missions, almost 85% are in Africa.